Gebhard Leberecht von Blücher: Film portrayals

 Blücher was played by German actor Otto Gebühr in the 1929 film Waterloo.
 In 1932, he was the subject of the biographical film Marshal Forwards, in which he was played by Paul Wegener.
 It was part of a group of Prussian films released during the era.

 He was portrayed by Soviet actor Sergo Zakariadze in the 1970 Soviet-Italian film Waterloo.

 Miscellany

-Blücher also has a boarding house named after him at Berkshire based Wellington College.
+Blücher also has a boarding house named after him at Berkshire-based Wellington College.
 The Blucher, as it is known, is a boys' house renowned for sporting and academic prowess.

 A popular German saying, ran wie Blücher gehen ("to charge like Blücher"), meaning that someone is taking very direct and aggressive action, in war or otherwise, refers to Blücher.
 The full German saying, now obsolete, relates to the Battle of the Katzbach in 1813: "ran wie Blücher an der Katzbach gehen" ("to advance like Blücher at Katzbach"), describing vigorous, forceful behaviour.

 Vasily Blyukher's last name was given to his family by a landlord in honour of Gebhard.

-Near Twickenham Stadium is the Prince Blucher pub.